tonyhutter/scr/doc-dev/rst/developers/store_descriptors.rst

 is the AXL transfer type used to copy files into the store descriptor.
 Values for `TYPE` include:

 sync:          A basic synchronous file copy
 pthread:       Multi-threaded file copy
 bbapi:         Use the IBM Burst Buffer API (if available)
+bbapi_poststage:   Use the IBM Burst Buffer API in the background.
+This starts
+               a transfer but doesn't wait for it to finish.
+This can be used to launch a checkpoint transfer near the end of your job, and have it run "in the background" after your job finishes.
+You need make sure to specify the `scr_poststage.sh` as your 2nd-half post-stage script in bsub to finalize the transfers.
+See examples/test_scr_poststage.sh for a detailed example.
 dw:            Use the Cray DataWarp API (if available)

 ``TYPE`` is optional, and will default to pthread if not specified.